phpdocker-io/base-images/README.md

 For each minor PHP version (`MAJOR.MINOR`) we have a `cli` and an `fpm` variant.
 These two are identical, except for the fact the `fpm` contains `php-fpm` and their default command is of course `php-fpm`.

-We're using `CMD` instead of `ENTRYPOINT` because I don't want to dictate how you use these images.
-If I were to set an `ENTRYPOINT` you would not be able to easily open a bash shell into either container using `docker run` or `docker exec` or docker-compose equivalent without you needing to re-build the container.
+The images do not define an `ENTRYPOINT`, instead they define a `CMD` - this is to make it easier for you to define your own entrypoint that does stuff before running the `CMD`.

+#### Note on `swoole` variants
 We also used to offer a `swoole` variant on some images.
-We are phasing these out, as the images were created before we could reliably install the extension via `apt` and we had to compile it from source.
+We have phased these out, as the images were created before we could reliably install the extension via `apt` and we had to compile it from source.
 It is now available as an `apt` package and all you need to do is install it.